DanielOaks/demoscene-basics/tweetcarts/basics.md

 ```

 I've indented it here for clarity, but even without the indenting it's clear that there's a lot more to do.
 The `_draw()` version _is_ more configurable, but in tweetcarts we're usually optimising for short character counts rather than tweakability.

+And, every time you change how complex that `pset()` function is, you'll need to check how much CPU it's using (Ctrl+P while running the cart) and adjust how many loops happen per frame.

 <hr class="smol">